charles19132/calcite/INSTALL.md

 ## Installing mkksiso, skopeo and curl

-`mkksiso` is a tool used to inject kickstart files and other files into an Anaconda ISO and `skopeo` is a tool used to manage a container image remote. `curl` is a tool used for web related activities.
+`mkksiso` is a tool used to inject kickstart files and other files into an Anaconda ISO. `curl` is a tool used for web related activities.

 We need both of these.